Search

 This is a persistent issue that we as a society deal with regularly.
 The conditioning that “men are providers and women are mothers” is archaic and irrelevant in today’s modern world.

 When girl children are taken out of schools and denied education, families tend to marry them off to offset living expenses to raise them.
 Although laws in India are very strict against child marriage, its prevalent amongst the marginalised and rural communities.
-They tend to look at girl children as a great burden to bear.
+They tend to look at girl children as a great burden to bear and passed onto another families.

 An early marriage leads to early pregnancies which are several and take a toll on the health of both mother and child.
 Girls without an education are more likely to become child brides, more vulnerable to infectious diseases like HIV and more likely to die young.